Last Updated on August 29, 2022 by Chris

 #13 Patrick Hemer – Deck the Halls (Heavy Metal Christmas Shred)

 Here’s a slightly heavier cover version than some of the other recordings on this list.
-Loads of sweeping on this one and fast playing.
+With his Jackson Kelly, there’s loads of sweeping and fast playing on this one.

 #12 Steve from Boston – Silent Night

 I only became aware of Steve From Boston and his channel earlier this year, when he demonstrated the Positive Grid Spark Amp.
-He’s a likable and easy to listen to kind of guy, and his playing here sounds great and seems so effortless.
+He’s a likable and easy to listen to kind of guy, and his playing here sounds great on his Gibson Les Paul and seems so effortless.

 #11 Tony Scozzaro – Feliz Navidad